henrytan0705/henflix/README.md

 # Features

 ## Dynamic Video Thumbnails

-- Video index items have event listeners (onMouseEnter and onMouseLeave) to trigger the thumbnail to convert to a video and begin playing after hovering over it for 0.5 seconds.
-Else,the component remains as a thumbnail if you hover off.

-- Videos also continues playing from where it left off if you are consecutively hovering over the same video.

 ![](./app/assets/images/dynamic_video_thumbnail.gif)

+- Video index items have event listeners to trigger the thumbnail to convert to a video and begin playing after hovering over it for 0.5 seconds.
+Else the component remains as a thumbnail if you hover off.

+- Videos also continue playing from where it left off if it is consecutively hovered over.

 ### Functions used to switch between thumbnail and video